Nexus-Mods/bunny_events/README.md

 - `queues` - A hash of queues to be created and bound to the exchange.
 Each key consists of the name of the queue and the value is another hash, with the following options:
    - `opts` - Bunny-specific options fo creating a queue
    - `routing_key` - Key used for binding this queue to the exchange
+   - `ignore_bind` - Can be used to override the binding.
+Defaults to `false`.
+If true, will not bind this queue to the exchange.
+Is useful when utilising the default exchange.
 - `always_create_when_publishing` - Overrides the queue/exchange creation process to run every time a message is processed.
 Default: `false`
 - `routing_key` - The default routing key used for all messages pushed for this event.
 Can be changed when publishing a message E.g. ```bunny_events.publish event, "custom_routing_key"```